Sandbeach Lake, Wild Basin - Sandbeach Lake Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+1,971' net elevation gain (+2,146' total roundtrip elevation gain)|

-Sandbeach Lake - one of Rocky Mountain's deepest at nearly 50' - is aptly named for its wide, sandy shore.
-Unlike most lakes in Wild Basin that reside in narrow alpine valleys, Sandbeach Lake lies on a broad flat free of confining valley walls.
-Its open perimeter invites exploration, and gives the area a uniquely spacious feel.
+Sandbeach Lake (10,283’) is located 4.4 miles from the Wild Basin Entrance Station in Rocky Mountain National Park.
+It’s one of the Park’s deepest lakes at nearly 50', and aptly named for its wide, sandy shore.
+Sandbeach Lake is ringed by gnarled limber pine in a broad flat free of confining valley walls, and its open perimeter gives the area a uniquely spacious feel.

-In 1988 the Park removed earth dams on Sandbeach Lake's outlet, replacing them with willows and brush to create spawning habitat for greenback cutthroat trout.
+In 1988 the Park removed earth dams on the lake's outlet, replacing it with willow and brush to create spawning habitat for greenback cutthroat trout.
 A small but stable breeding population exists today.

-Good fishing and a beach-like feel make this a desirable overnight destination, highlighted by ubiquitous aspen and leafy ground cover that produce brilliant fall colors:
+Good fishing and a beach-like setting make this a desirable overnight destination.
+The basin is susceptible to strong winds and cooler temperatures, as the presence of bristlecone pine might suggest.
+Aspen and leafy ground cover line much of the trail, and produce brilliant fall colors:

 The trail rises quickly over North St Vrain Creek through ponderosa, lodgepole and aspen to the Meeker Park Trail split (1.35 miles : 8,990').
 Below to the north is Copeland Moraine - take a few steps along the Meeker Park Trail for a closer look.